Tight-binding model: correction of the d-band approximation

-From the hopping parameters derived from an all-electron DFT calculation \cite{cite11}, by computing the partial charge in the d-band, we obtain a charge transfer from Co to Pt, which is approximately 0.20 electrons.
+The hopping parameters derived from an all-electron DFT calculation \cite{cite11} are employed to compute the partial charge in the $d$-band and to estimate charge transfers from Co to Pt, which is approximately 0.20 electrons.
 This estimation is in accordance with the Bader charge analysis and the experimental results \cite{cite10}.
 It can be posited that charge transfer can be calculated within the $sp-d$ tight-binding approximation.